lucinezhang/Visualization-of-Bank-Marketing-Dataset/README.md

 ```
 4. Open your browser (better using _Chrome_ in full-screen mode) and visit _localhost:5000_.
 Then enjoy playing with it!

+__Note__: In _Basic_ mode, users can add only one constraint on each of 9 attributes.
+While in _Advance_ mode, users can freely add several constraints on each attribute at the same time.

 ## Some Results
 ![](result1.png)
 ![](result2.png)